neighborhoods/Buphalo/README.md

 ```

 ## Turning Off Fabrication Of A Supporting Actor For An `<Object>`
-* Remove the entry from teh Fabrication File.
+* Remove the entry from the Fabrication File.
 * Set the value of the Supporting Actor in the Fabricatio File to `false`.

 ## Adding A New Template